dex-it/dex-common/src/Dex.DistributedCache/README.md

 Also you need to add a service CacheUserVariableKey that implements an interface ICacheUserVariableKey : ICacheVariableKey.

-Cache variability parameters - a separate cache object is created for each variable parameter
+Cache variability parameters - a separate cache object is created for each variable parameter.
 ```csharp
 public interface ICacheUserVariableKey : ICacheVariableKey
 {